Subscribe

 A small weekly commitment

-Our girls came to expect a new country on the wall every Monday morning.
-Upon discovering it, they would take the previous week's country profile sheet and place it lovingly within a plastic sleeve and into a binder for future review and fun.
-Then they would search our map on the wall for the new country.
+Every week, we print out the colourful, fact-filled country profile sheet and display it in the dining room, beside our big world map, and that countryĀ is our theme for the week.
+Our boys have come to expect a new countryĀ postedĀ every Monday morning.Ā They then take the previous week's country profile sheet and place it lovingly within a plastic sleeve and into a binder for future review and fun.
+Then they search our map on the wall for the new country.

 Placeholder Image